MFF negotiations blown off course as European Parliament plays poker

 The trilogue process between the Council, the Parliament and the Commission on the new CAP regulations has now started.
 Over thirty meetings are scheduled to take place between now and end-June with a view to reaching a political agreement on the four main CAP regulations proposed by the Commission (direct payments, rural development, the single CMO, and the horizontal regulation).

 The proposed greening of Pillar 1 payments is one of the key elements in the direct payments regulation.
-In their responses to the Commission’s proposal both the Council and the Parliament have moved to dilute considerably the impact of the three greening measures proposed by the Commission.… Read the rest
+In their responses to the Commission’s proposal both the Council and the Parliament have moved to dilute considerably the impact of the three greening measures proposed by the Commission.
+The Council’s position on greening following the March 2013 Council meeting is well summarised by this post on the IEEP CAP2020 blog.

 CAP reform uncertainty and the market for entitlements